ardriveapp/pub-docs/docs/src/docs/turbo/what-is-turbo.md

 # What Is Turbo?

-Turbo is a new service offered by ArDrive that removes the barriers to permaweb storage by allowing users to pay for uploads using a credit or debit card.
-Turbo consists of two separate components: a bundling upload service and a payment service.
-Turbo Credits can be purchased in the ArDrive web app, and represent a 1:1 conversion from AR tokens in the amount of data they can upload.
-The smallest denomination of a Turbo Credit is a Winston Credit (winc).
+Turbo, offered by ArDrive, is a streamlined service that simplifies permaweb storage, making it more accessible by allowing users to pay for uploads with credit or debit cards.
+It integrates two key components: a service that bundles uploads for efficiency and ease, and a payment system designed for straightforward transactions.
+Turbo Credits, which users can purchase within the ArDrive web app, enable a direct conversion from AR tokens, reflecting the amount of data one can upload.
+These credits are meticulously calibrated, with the Winston Credit (winc) representing the smallest unit, ensuring users have precise control over their storage needs.
+As an open-source technology, Turbo encourages community engagement, allowing developers to contribute to its continuous enhancement.